tempodb/tempodb-net/README.md

 ## Bulk Writes
 The Bulk classes exist to facilitate using the bulk write endpoint, which provides the ability to write to multiple series per timestamp.

 ## BulkPoint
-an abstract base class for the bulk data points is used, as well as 2 concrete implementations.
+An abstract base class for the bulk data points is used, as well as 2 concrete implementations.
 * BulkKeyPoint - Used to write a datapoint to a series by series key
 * BulkIdPoint - Used to write a datapoint to a series by series id